lacklab/chipseq_pipeline/README.md

 - `pandas`
 - `pysam`

-**Ensure all tools are properly installed and available in your system path.**
+**You don't need to install these individually.
+As long as you have Python, Snakemake and conda in your path, new environments will be created.**

 ---